-Below I am going to outline 5 ways to regulate your emotions.
-Lets start by mentioning that through the five senses, at least physically, you are feeling all the time.
+Before learning 5 ways to regulate your emotions, lets start by mentioning that through the five senses, at least physically, you are feeling all the time.
 Whatever you touch, smell, hear, taste and see provides a physical experience for you.
 Emotions, though, could be thought of as a state of being.
 It has something to do with your non-physical reality.
 The physical and non-physical are connected because anytime you feel an emotion there will be a connection somewhere in your body.

 For sake of discussion I will say that emotions like anger, sadness and fear are already inside and are waiting to be experienced.
 As the experiences of life happen, these emotions are revealed in the same way that a room looks a certain way, regardless of whether the lights are on or not.
 What happens next is your relationship with it; whether you choose to recognize, engage or respond to that emotion.